GentryRiggen/SimpleWeather/README.md

       that extends this base repository.
 Since we are only querying for one object I only have one extension of BaseRepository: CityWeatherRepository.

-I did use a JSON serialization library even though it the challenge rules say no third party/open source libraries allowed.
-I believed parsing JSON is not the point of this challenge.
+I did use a JSON serialization library even though in the challenge rules say no third party/open source libraries allowed.
+I believed parsing JSON by hand and mapping the data to a specific language's object is not the point of this challenge.
 I do however understand the need to know and understand the JSON data format so I have some examples of using the third party software that displays this understanding (Other solutions will have similar use cases).